pudly/schmopera-hugo/content/articles/recitals-that-stick-matthias-goerne-at-wigmore-hall.md

 date = "2016-06-09T10:52:00+01:00"
 lastmod = "2016-06-10T09:40:00+01:00"
 publishDate = "2016-06-10T09:28:00+01:00"
-slug = "recitals-that-stick-matthias-goerne-at-wigmore-hall"
-title = "Recitals that stick: Matthias Goerne at Wigmore Hall"
+short_description = "The character of the poet became more completely fleshed out with the Wolf, Shostakovich, and Brahms.
+It was almost like fan fiction, a satisfying sequel to Schumann's cycle that ends ambiguously and seemingly without resolve.
+Goerne's singing of the Brahms Ernste Gesänge' left us heavy in our seats, the most stunning of which was his \"O Tod,\" half lullaby and half prayer." slug = "recitals-that-stick-matthias-goerne-at-wigmore-hall" title = "Recitals that stick: Matthias Goerne at Wigmore Hall"
 +++